 Understand the Full Development Process Before You Get Started

 Before you get started on developing your film, it’s important to go through and understand each of the steps in advance.
 Damaging or ruining film your first time developing pictures is something you want to avoid, so make sure you’re prepared for each of the steps we’ll be going over.
-If you happen to see weird things on your negatives after developing the film, see this guide to help you understand your problem and how to fix it or, at least, prevent it in the future.
+If you happen to see weird things on your negatives after developing the film, check out this guide to help you understand your film problems and how to fix it or, at least, prevent it in the future.

 Some of these steps are somewhat time-sensitive.
 So, after you’ve gone over these instructions and make a dry run with a roll of blank film, make sure that you arrange your supplies in a way that makes it easy for you to progress between each stage of the process with the lights off or with your hands in a film changing bag.

 Step 1: Remove the Film from the Canister in Complete Darkness

 Before you begin this step, both films should be out of the camera.
 If you aren’t familiar you may need to google search how to accomplish this for your specific camera make and type.

 Once you’re ready to start, make sure you have all your supplies ready to unload your 35mm film roll from the cartridge or unroll your 120 medium format film.
 This will need to be done in complete darkness, whether that’s in a darkroom or using a film changing bag.

 You’ll need to open up the film canister, which is usually done using the flat edge of a key or a bottle opener on the top.
 See this video on how to do this correctly.
 If you’re developing medium format film, you’ll need to use scissors to cut the strip from the paper holding the film together tightly around the roll.